ianwijaya/f5-ssh-monitor/README.md

    command="ls -l $dir_to_check | wc -l" # linux command to check the directory.

-2. AFTER changing above parameters, upload this script to BIG-IP though GUI.
+2. AFTER changing above parameters, upload this script into BIG-IP through GUI.
    (if you are using windows, please do DOS to UNIX conversion make it work) you can upload it via system -> File Management -> External Monitor Program File List

-3. Create new monitor (Local traffic -> Monitor) , type “external”.
+3. Create new monitor (Local traffic -> Monitor) , type “external”, choose the uploaded script.
    Set interval to 5 seconds, dan timeout 16 seconds.
-   You customize it, the rule of thumb is "Timeout = interval * 3 + 1"
+   You can customize it tho, the rule of thumb is "Timeout = interval * 3 + 1"

-4. Assign your newly created monitor into SSH pool (Local traffic -> pools)
+4. Assign your newly modified monitor to SSH pool monitor (Local traffic -> pools)